Threat of violence in Baja prompts mixed reactions on travel

 SAN DIEGO — The U.S. Embassy in Mexico City is warning Americans about the threat of new gang violence in Tijuana after a drug kingpin was recently arrested.

-The threat is sure to discourage some people from traveling across the border this summer while others say they still plan to go.
+The threat is sure to discourage some people from traveling across U.S.-Mexico border this summer, while others say they still plan to go.

 “The warning will deter people.
 It really will.
-People will think twice and say, ‘maybe I’ll go some place else’,” travel agent Bobbie Findlay said.
+People will think twice and say, ‘maybe I’ll go some place else’,” travel agent Bobbie Findlay told FOX 5.

 Cross-border travelers might want to rethink their summer plans.

-The U.S. Embassy in Mexico City is warning Americans about increased rival cartel violence in Tijuana and Rosarito.

 “It will really hurt the business of our neighbors.
 It really will.
-The economy will go down,” Findlay said.
+The economy will go down,” Findlay added.

 U.S. citizens are being told to expect a greater presence of Mexican law enforcement after the arrest of a prominent cartel leader over the weekend.